Bryn Mawr College / AB in Philosophy

 I want my advisees to know: I am passionate about helping you get a great education at Haverford.
 Even if Haverford feels unfamiliar to you, you are not alone, and you belong here.
 I see you, I welcome you, and I believe in you.
 I will listen to you, and I care about your experiences in the world.
 I remember how college can both expand your world and stress you out, and I had my share (or more) of complexity along the way - so you really can be completely real with me about your experiences.
 I don't have a magic wand or a time machine, but I will celebrate your successes with you and will help you survive any low points you encounter, and support you in untangling tough situations, too.
 Let's work together!

-I grew up in rural America and now live in NW Philadelphia with my wife, our two teenage sons, and our three adorable but very spoiled cats.
-I'm an extrovert but I also love quiet, domestic life: visiting farmer's markets, gardening, cooking, and going for long walks.
-I enjoy reading, listening to music, and watching a wide variety of tv shows.
-My role models include Michelle Obama, Bowen Yang, Billy Porter, Jhumpa Lahiri, Ruth Bader Ginsburg, David Sedaris, Anthony Jack, Emma Gonzalez, Karamo Brown, Joyce Bylander, and of course, the incredible Leslie Knope.
+I grew up in rural America and now live in NW Philadelphia with my wife, our two teenage sons (who think I'm kind of "extra"), and our three adorable but very spoiled cats.
+After college, I taught middle school English in Japan for two years before starting graduate school.
+I'm an extrovert (ENFJ) but I also love quiet, domestic life: visiting farmer's markets, cooking, and going for long walks.
+I love to travel, to write, and to laugh; I enjoy watching both quirky comedies and intense tv dramas.
+I also read compulsively, and I will confess here that I love bad puns.